Estee-Noble/LITA--Class-Project/README.md

 - SELECT * FROM TABLE EMPLOYEE
  WHERE CONDITION = TRUE

-### Key Metrics and Visualizations:The report includes various visual representations, such as charts and graphs, to depict revenue trends, units sold distribution, and comparative performance metrics.
-These visual tools enhance understanding and facilitate data-driven decision-making
+### Key Metrics and Visualizations:
+#### The report includes various visual representations, such as charts and graphs, to depict revenue trends, units sold distribution, and comparative performance metrics.
+These visual tools enhance understanding and facilitate data-driven decision-making.

 ## Visual Analysis & Inferences of the Sales Analysis Report.

 ### 1. Revenue by Region
-### Pivot Table
+#### Pivot Table

-Region filter for year 2014
+### Region filter for year 2014

-Region filter for year 2015
+### Region filter for year 2015

-Inference:
+### Inference:
 Overall Revenue Trends:

 There is a noticeable decline in total revenue across most regions from 2014 to 2015.
 This suggests potential challenges in sales performance or market conditions affecting revenue generation.